-- 2.2.
-Adult Salmon and Steelhead Passage Evaluations.
-Radio telemetry techniques will be used to evaluate adult salmon and steelhead passage through the project.
-Adult salmon and steelhead fallback rates will be evaluated during 24-hour spill for juvenile passage studies.
-The specific spill levels and duration for these studies have not yet been agreed upon in the regional forum.
-Fallback into the juvenile bypass system and through a modified section of the south ladder will be assessed.
-Downstream migration of post-spawn steelhead (kelts) will be evaluated using radio telemetry at John Day As part of this evaluation, adult steelhead passing through the juvenile bypass system will be diverted to the adult holding tank, identified as pre or post-spawn, and enumerated.
-Steelhead that have been identified as kelts will be tagged with radio transmitters and released back to the river. - 2.3.
+- April 15 and June 1.
+Hydrophones will be removed from the spillway tailrace after the spill and juvenile passage season. - 2.4.
+Adult Salmon and Steelhead Passage Evaluations. telemetry techniques will be used to evaluate adult salmon and steelhead passage through the project.
+Adult salmon and steelhead fallback rates will be evaluated during spill for juvenile passage studies.
+The specific spill levels and duration for these studies follow.
+Fallback into the juvenile bypass system and passage through a modified section of the south ladder will be assessed.
+Downstream migration of postspawn steelhead (kelts) will be evaluated using radio telemetry at John Day Dam.
+As part of this evaluation, adult steelhead passing through the juvenile bypass system will be diverted to the adult holding tank, identified as pre or postspawn, and enumerated.
+Steelhead identified as kelts will be tagged with radio transmitters and released back to the river (318 at John Day and 318 at McNary).
+To evaluate returns of transported and river run kelts, an additional 1000 will be PIT tagged.
+Half will be transported below Bonneville Dam and released and half will be returned to the river. - 2.5.
 All dates shown are approximate and could be advanced or delayed by a week or so depending on various factors such as river flows, contractor schedules, equipment failures, etc. Some evaluations may not proceed.
 Therefore, a final description of studies and outages being conducted will be coordinated with the region through AFEP (FFDRWG and SRWG), prior to April 1.
 All special operation requests or schedule changes will be coordinated with the fisheries agencies and tribes through the AFEP and with RCC and BPA.